vaibhavv144/BridgeLabz_2115001077/README.md

 * Read about C# Stack and key characterstics of stack and internal working of stack.
 * Read about C# Queue and key characterstics of queue and internal working of queue.
 * Solved some practice problems based on stacks and queues.

+## Task 22: DATE: 13-02-2025
+* Revised implemention of Linkedlist of singly doubly and circular linkedlist.
+* Solved some practice problems based on Stack of the Assignment.

+## Task 23: DATE: 14-02-2025
+* Read about different sorting algos.
+* Done ques on Bubble, Insertion and Merge sort.